-Atmospheric measurements confirm the high growth rates of HFCs used as substitutes for ODSs.
-16 According to the measurements, emissions of these HFC substitutes are now twice as high as those reported to the UNFCCC, implying that developing countries (which are not required to report emissions to the UNFCCC) now account for nearly 50% of global HFC emissions.
-17 See Figure 2.
+Atmospheric measurements confirm the high growth rates of HFCs used as substitutes for previous ODSs.
+23 According to the measurements, emissions of these HFC substitutes are now twice as high as those reported to the United Nations Framework Convention on Climate Change (UNFCCC), implying that developing countries (which are not required to report emissions to the UNFCCC) now account for nearly 50% of global HFC emissions.
+24 See Figure 2.
+Historically, developed countries have contributed to the majority of global HFC emissions, but as temperatures, incomes, and consumption continue to rise in developing countries, they are beginning to represent a larger portion of total HFC emissions.
+For example, since 1995 the U.S. has contributed 45% of the global emissions of HFC-134a, 25 but the growing demand of vehicles in Asia is contributing to an increase in HFC-134a emissions in developing countries even as the growth rate in developed countries has begun to slow.
+26